a-sit-plus/wallet-issuing-backend/README.md

 ### OpenID for Verifiable Credential Issuance

-Clients may use [OpenID for Verifiable Credential Issuance](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) to retrieve credentials from this service.

 Issuer metadata and endpoints:
 - `/.well-known/openid-credential-issuer` (credential issuer metadata)
 - `/.well-known/openid-configuration` (OpenID provider metadata)